Unity-Technologies/Addressables-Sample/README.md

   * This would be useful if you primarily left the addresses of your assets as the path (which is the default when marking an asset addressable).
 If the asset is moved within the project, then the address no longer maps to where it is.
 This rule could fix that.

 #### *Advanced/Play Asset Delivery*
 An example project that shows how to use [Unity's Play Asset Delivery API](https://docs.unity3d.com/Manual/play-asset-delivery.html) with Addressables.
-SampleScene contains 3 buttons that will load or unload an asset that was assigned to an asset pack of a specific delivery type.
+SampleScene (located in 'Assets/Scenes') contains 3 buttons that will load or unload an asset assigned to a specific delivery type.

  **Note**: [Play Asset Delivery](https://docs.unity3d.com/Manual/play-asset-delivery.html) requires Unity 2019.4+